wbsouza/odoo-data-migration/docs/03_odoo11_to_odoo17_changes.md

 | `website_meta_description` | `website_meta_description` | Same |
 | `website_meta_keywords` | `website_meta_keywords` | Same |

+`default_code` authority rule:

+- For **non-variant products** (single `product.product` and no attribute lines), the canonical code is `product.template.default_code`.
+- For **variant products** (template has attribute lines or multiple variants), the canonical code is `product.product.default_code`.

+This project may normalize source data so that codes follow this rule before migration.

+Pricing notes:

+- Base sale price is stored on `product.template.list_price` in both versions.
+- Variant price differences are expressed via attribute-related pricing (see `product.attribute.price` below).
+- Per-variant base prices are not a standard Odoo concept; do not assume or guess addon-specific fields on `product.product`.

 **Transformation applied:**
 ```python
 'detailed_type': src_record.type,  # 'type' → 'detailed_type'